Why 3M™ HFE Novec™ Engineered Fluid is the best solvent:

 - Early environmental safety (not a VOC or smog contributor).

 However, it was a slightly weaker solvent compared to other chlorinated solvents (TCE, Perc, 1,1,1 Trichlor).

-Then when the CFC’s were banned in 1992 due to ozone depletion factors, AGC chemicals introduced the AK-225 line (AK225 MSDS) of HCFC’s (hydrochlorofluorocarbons) and DuPont introduced the HFC’s (hydrofluorocarbons).
-The AK-225 HCFC products containing chlorine on the molecule were much better cleaners compared to the HFC’s.
+Then when the CFC’s were banned in 1992 due to ozone depletion factors, AGC Chemicals introduced the AK-225 line (AK225 MSDS) of HCFC’s (hydrochlorofluorocarbons) and DuPont introduced the HFC’s (hydrofluorocarbons).
+The AK-225 HCFC products, which contain chlorine on the molecule, were much better cleaners compared to the HFC’s.
 Therefore, the AK-225T solvent (boiling point 129°F) was the closest match to the previous Freon TMS (boiling point 105°F) with other very similar chemical and non-flammability properties.
 However, it did have very minimal ozone depletion potential of 0.02 compared to CFC-113 of 0.8.

-At the time, it was the best “drop-in replacement” with reasonable pricing and toxicity values.
-Much political infighting was taking place at the U.S. Environmental Protection Agency (EPA) with all the chlorinated and other solvents hoping to be the best available, but at the time ozone depletion was the primary focus so EPA said they would allow the AK-225 HCFC but mandated phase out on January 1, 2015.
+At the time, it was the best drop-in replacement with reasonable pricing and toxicity values.
+Much political infighting was taking place at the U.S. Environmental Protection Agency (EPA) with all the chlorinated and other solvents hoping to be the best available.
+Since ozone depletion was the primary focus at the time, the EPA said they would allow the AK-225 HCFC but mandated phase out on January 1, 2015.

 |10% cyclohexane – to increase oils solvency||68% 1,2 trans DCE (chlorinated solvent with inhibitors) – excellent high solvency for non-polar oils|

 |3% ethanol – for polar oils – emulsifier soils removal||2% Isopropanol – for polar oils – emulsifier soils removal|